 His research bears an interdisciplinary bent and this has given him a deeper insight into energy solutions for remote and/or energy-poor communities.
 This academic standing and his scientific record provided him an opportunity for a one-year Postdoctoral Research Fellowship at the Andrew and Erna Viterbi Faculty of Electrical Engineering, Technion-Israel Institute of Technology, Haifa, Israel, from 2017 and 2018, where he led an energy system/policy research.

 He is one of the six grantees of the African Institute of Mathematical Science (AIMS) small grants in climate change science, and he is currently working on clean energy options for sustainable electricity supply to remote locations.
-His expertise includes renewable energy, microgrid design and planning, energy efficiency, life-cycle impact analysis and sustainability.
-He is a Lecturer at the Department of Electrical and Electronics Engineering, University of Lagos, Nigeria, where he teaches undergraduate and postgraduate courses.
+His expertise includes renewable energy, microgrid design, and planning, energy efficiency, life-cycle impact analysis and sustainability.
+He is a Senior Lecturer at the Department of Electrical, Electronics and Computer Engineering, Bells University of Technology, Ota, Nigeria, where he teaches undergraduate and postgraduate courses.

 He is registered by the Council for the Regulation of Engineering in Nigeria (COREN), and the CEO of Akindan Consult Limited – an energy consulting, training and leadership firm.
 He has about 30 scientific publications to his credit in international journals.